WallarooLabs/wally/book/python/api.md

 ### TCPSourceConfig

-A `TCPSourceConfig` object specifies the host and port to use for a TCP source connection when creating an application.
+A `TCPSourceConfig` object specifies the host, port, and encoder to use for a TCP source connection when creating an application.
 The host and port are both represented by strings.
 This object is provided as an argument to `new_pipeline`.

 ### TCPSinkConfig

-A `TCPSinkConfig` object specifies the host and port to use for the TCP sink connection when creating an application.
+A `TCPSinkConfig` object specifies the host, port, and decoder to use for the TCP sink connection when creating an application.
 The host and port are both represented by strings.
-This object is provides as an argument to `to_sink`.
+This object is provided as an argument to `to_sink`.